 Lululemon's Big Break: 4x Growth in FCF, Challenging Legacy Brands!

 How have $100 leggings defied time?
-Lululemon rode the casualization wave, turning yoga wear into something "kind of sexy".
+Lululemon financials rode the casualization wave, turning yoga wear into something "kind of sexy".
 This clever twist made their clothes perfect for yoga and errands alike.
 How is this success reflected on its cash flow statement?
 Let’s find out.

 15th July, 2024